In a Nutshell

 Rates and Fees – The Bare Basics

 Prosper’s HELOC platform was still in beta phase when we checked it out, so we can’t yet report on rates.
-However, we can report that it pulls in home equity lines of credit from multiple banks to find the best rates for each homeowner’s situation and needs.
+However, we can report that it pulls in home equity lines of credit from multiple banks to find the most suitable rates for each homeowner’s situation and needs.
 HELOCs typically offer the convenience of a fixed interest rate for the first few years, followed by an adjustable rate for the remainder of the term.
 Introductory rates for HELOCs are usually considerably lower than personal loan rates, reflecting the risk the borrower is taking by agreeing to adjustable rates.

 Users aren’t charged any origination fees for using Prosper’s HELOC lending platform.
 By simplifying the application process, Prosper saves its banking partners a lot of money and most of these savings get passed on to the borrowers.
 Like most lending marketplaces, Prosper earns its money from its lending partners and borrowers aren’t required to pay Prosper any fees.